 Yes, Uber works in Japan.
 Uber first launched their services in Tokyo and now have over 50,000 registered Uber drivers with an extra 10,000 or so on standby waiting for passengers.

 But just because Uber has been around for 3 years doesn’t mean that it’s always been successful.
-They’ve faced many challenges throughout their history such as protests from taxi drivers who say that Uber should be regulated like any other taxi company – not given special privileges; customers complaining about surge pricing during natural disasters when people needed transportation more than
+They’ve faced many challenges throughout their history such as protests from taxi drivers who say that Uber should be regulated like any other taxi company – not given special privileges; customers complaining about surge pricing during natural disasters when people needed transportation more than ever.

 That being said, taking a traditional Japanese taxi might be worth it just for the experience.
 The taxis in Japan are usually vans, and the door is typically always open unless it’s cold outside.
 Those taxis, however, are a little more expensive.
 Uber is a cashless transaction, and it’s not increased at peak hours as it often is elsewhere.